Updated: September 30, 2017

 Oliver – 09397741477

-From Barangay Bugnay we took a habal-habal up to the turning point.
-The fare costs ₱100.
-That’s the advantage of taking a van as I mentioned earlier in this post.
+From Barangay Bugnay, we took a habal-habal up to the turning point; the fare costs ₱100.
+This is the advantage of taking a van I mentioned earlier in this post.
 These vans will take you directly to the turning point.
-Since we are feeling adventurous that morning we opted for a top load jeep instead.
+Since we are feeling adventurous that morning, we opted for a top load jeep instead.

 Hike from Turning Point to Buscalan Town Proper (1 hour and 30 minutes)

 This is the last part of the trip going to Buscalan Town Proper.
 The total hike time from the turning point to Buscalan Village is a total of 1 hour and 30 minutes; depending on your pace and fitness level.

 TAKE NOTE: Every traveler needs to hike starting from the turning point because the path going to the village is inaccessible by any land vehicles.
 This hike is not designed for people with certain medical conditions and physical disabilities since the trail is utterly dangerous.

 Part of the trail of this hike is the Buscalan Cliff.
 Yes!
 You need to climb down a cliff, and it is the only way going to the village.
 Always be careful while stepping down on this cliff.
 There are no available guide ropes in the area to hold on.
 See the pictures of our hike down in the Buscalan Cliff.